Eissek/quick-commands/README.md

 Enter the following command in the new release directory
 `$ make install`

-The qc executable should now have been copied to `~/bin/qc` directory.
+The qc executable should now have been copied to `~/bin/qc` directory, ready for usage.